mdekrey/GraphLinqQL/contributing.md

 file checked-in to reduce difficulties for most developers as well as build times.

+# Code Coverage

+Code coverage is included with the dotnet cli, but you need a report generator to view it.
+This is good for local testing:

+	dotnet test /nodeReuse:false --collect:"XPlat Code Coverage"
+	dotnet tool install -g dotnet-reportgenerator-globaltool
+    reportgenerator -reports:"*\TestResults\*\coverage.cobertura.xml" -targetdir:.\TestResults -reporttypes:"HTMLInline;HTMLChart" -assemblyfilters:+GraphLinqQL.*

 # Releases

 To release, we use Azure DevOps [GraphLinqQL build pipeline](https://dev.azure.com/graphlinqql/GraphLinqQl/_build) and release pipelines.
 Releases should be built from tagged versions.
 After the tag, the version in `Directory.Build.props` should be updated immediately for a patch version, even if that patch is unreleased and a minor version is used later.
 This also ensures the prerelease feed has correct version numbers.